ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/QueueLinked.rst

 Linked Queues
 -------------

-The linked queue implementation is a straightforward adaptation of the linked list.
+The linked queue implementation is an adaptation of the linked list.
-Here is the linked queue class declaration.

-.. codeinclude:: Lists/LQueue
-   :tag: LQueue1,LQueue2

-|
+The only thing is that we have to add a pointer to the rear node in the queue, to be able to add new elements efficiently.

 .. inlineav:: lqueueIntroCON ss
    :long_name: Linked Queue Intro